 - The teachers are making objectives for every class.

 - Classrooms are becoming student-focused since the teachers plan lessons that way.

 - With respect to effective planning and student engagement, the school leader can see a significant difference between the teachers who have attended her training and the new teachers who joined in the middle of the year.

 - She can also notice a direct impact on children’s learning.
 For instance, when she observed a Grade-3 science lesson on first aid – ‘How to administer first aid to an injured person?’ - Earlier students would hesitate before answering.
 But now when the teacher asked the question at the end of her class, all the students raised their hands to answer the question.

-- Students are also well prepared since they know the expectations from the teacher.
+- Students are also well prepared since they know the expectations of the teacher.

-- In some classrooms, the student engagement has increased up to 80%.
+- In some classrooms, student engagement has increased by up to 80%.

 The next step for the school leader is continuing the teacher training and building a strong and skilled team of teachers.
 The school leader is also planning peer observations among teachers.
 In her words,

 “A leader without an effective team is meaningless.
 If the leader builds the team and moves towards a specific goal, then any goal can be achieved smoothly.
 My goal is to prepare students who can think for themselves and learn effectively at Edupark international.”